wime12/cmark-roff/README.md

 The roff family of typesetting systems are fast, do not need many resources and are very flexible.
-Together with cmark input they provide an easy to use system to produce good looking documents while retaining the readability of the source.
+Together with cmark input they provide an easy to use system for producing good looking documents while retaining a readable input.

 ### Macros